juuso-oskari/ReinforcementLearning/README.md

 # RL-course

-These are my implementations to the exercisese in Reinforcement Learning course at Aalto university.
-They include implementations of algorithms such as:
+These are my implementations for exercises in the course ELEC-E8125 Reinforcement Learning, 2022.